COMBINE-lab/alevin-fry/docs/source/generate_permit_list.rst

 3. ``permit_map.bin`` retains the historical serialized-map interface for older consumers.

-4. ``correction_plan.bin`` is the deterministic, versioned handoff consumed by current collation and ATAC sorting.
+4. ``correction_plan.bin`` is the deterministic, versioned internal handoff consumed by current collation and ATAC sorting.
 It contains the accepted observed corrections, including identities, and their resolved policy metadata.
+It is not a user-editable permit list or stable interchange format; keep it with the complete GPL output and use compatible alevin-fry stages.

 5. ``generate_permit_list.json`` records the command, resolved options, correction statistics, and expected orientation.
 Multi-barcode workflows additionally write ``sample_info.json``, ``sample_permit_map.bin``, and per-sample permit files for samples having retained cells.